 The first three subfields of the Frame Control field of a PV0 frame are Protocol Version, Type, and Subtype.
 The remaining subfields of the Frame Control field depend on the setting of the Type and Subtype subfields.

-For a frame carried in a non-S1G PPDU, when the Type subfield is not 1 or the Subtype subfield is not 6, the remaining subfields within the Frame Control field are To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame / , and +HTC.
+For a frame carried in a non-S1G PPDU, when the Type subfield is not 1 or the Subtype subfield is not 6, the remaining subfields within the Frame Control field are To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame / MLPS(#16312,16334), and +HTC.
 In this case, the format of the Frame Control field is shown in Figure 9-3 (Frame Control field format in non-S1G PPDUs when Type subfield is not equal to 1 or Subtype subfield is not equal to 6).